The Aspen Center

 Dr. Matteson Mundt's clinical experiences span a variety of settings, including forensic, community mental health, inner city, non-profit, university counseling, and hospital.
 She is well versed in short-term interventions, crisis management, and longer-term treatments for individuals, couples, and families.

-Dr. Matteson Mundt works with patients with a variety of presenting concerns, including relationships, family of origin, adjustment to disability, sleep, mood, ambivalence, grief and loss, substance use, and oppression / discrimination.
+Dr. Matteson Mundt works with patients with a variety of presenting concerns, including relationships, family of origin, adjustment to disability, sleep, mood, ambivalence, grief and loss, and oppression / discrimination.
 Throughout her experiences, Dr. Matteson Mundt has worked with people who are diverse across a number of areas.
 She has been involved with LGBT advocacy and the Independent Living Movement.
 Her commitment to culturally sensitive treatment and social justice continues through clinical practice, teaching, and publications.

 Dr. Matteson Mundt practices from a perspective that appreciates phenomenological experience and is hermeneutic in nature.
 She believes that the patient's individual experience and his/her interpretation of these experiences is the appropriate place from which to work.
 She approaches intervention with flexibility and consideration for the context each patient brings.